sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-16-yoga-for-hip-love.md

   - restorative
   - hips
   - the mat
-  - tight hips
 ---

 If you’re on this page, you likely are experiencing some pain / tightness / distress / whatever-you-care-to-call-it-in-your-hips.
 Let me tell you, your hips are so happy you’re here.

 We can’t talk about hips without mentioning glutes.
 A quick anatomy aside -- There are ligaments and muscles attached to the hip that help with stability and control of motion.
 Though people are typically motivated to work on their booty so it looks good in jeans, these muscles do soooo much more!
 Glute muscles act as a base of support for the pelvis and hips and help us to play, walk, stand, and even support us when we sit.
-So, underworking (& even overworking!) glute muscles affect the range of motion in the hips and sacrum and can lead to stability imbalances and even pain in other areas of your body.
+So, underworking (& even overworking!) glute muscles affects the range of motion in the hips and sacrum and can lead to stability imbalances and even pain in other areas of your body.
 If you’re an athlete you’ve likely had experiences with knee pain, only to be instructed to work on your hips and glutes.
-I suggest that if hip & knee pain is nothing new for you, you may want to do👊some👊werk👊 on your glutes.
-In the future I hope to do a series to focus specifically on glute strengthening exercises, for now I’m just calling it out😆.
+I suggest that if hip & knee pain is nothing new for you, you may want to do 👊some 👊werk 👊 on your glutes.
+In the future I hope to do a series to focus specifically on glute strengthening exercises; for now I’m just calling it out 😆.
 OK — back to hips!

-This flow is designed to be done slow and steady, more of a sweet-release for the hips.
-As the hip is a whole socket, it’s ideal to practice poses that stretch the hip in all directions.
-As you move through the poses, consider where and how you canlet goand breathe into the poses.
+This flow is designed to be done slow and steady; as more of a sweet-release for the hips.
+As the hip is a hole socket, it’s ideal to practice poses that stretch the hip in all directions.
+As you move through the poses, consider where and how you can let go and breathe into the poses.
 Sensation is good but avoid muscling through pain… that won’t serve you here.

 ## Wide-Legged, Supported Child’s Pose

 ![girl doing wide legged childs pose](/img/childs-pose.jpeg "Wide-legged childs pose")

-Child’s pose (Balasana) is a lovely addition between challenging asanas or, in this case, after a long day sitting or feeling tightness in the hips.
+Child’s Pose (Balasana) is a lovely addition between challenging asanas or, in this case, after a long day sitting or feeling tightness in the hips.
 Child’s pose may seem simple and easy but do not underestimate it!
-This pose canfeel difficult on its own after a long day of travel, office work, or sustained exercise.
+This pose can feel difficult on its own after a long day of travel, office work, or sustained exercise.
 You may want to grab a pillow or two for this one.

-Start in table top, then bring your toes to touch and your knees wide towards the sides of the mat.
+Start in Table Top, then bring your toes to touch and your knees wide towards the sides of the mat.

 Sink your hips back towards your feet, allowing your glutes to rest, and walk your hands forward toward the front of the mat.